 We Design Your Card the Way You Want

 Make a mock-up, it doesn't have to be neat or even complete but it gives our designer a starting point.
 What kind of fabric?
 How many colors?
 What size swatches will be required to show the pattern or texture?
 Folded swatches, flat swatches or waterfall?
 Do you want a booklet - a display folder with loose inserts - separate cards three ring punched for a binder - a header card with or without identifying stickers?
 Put some thought into it and play around with your own ideas.
-Check out some of our formats or call us for samples if you would like to see some new ideas.
+Check out some of our sample formats or call us for samples if you would like to see some new ideas.
 Also let us know what size your fabrics are so we can plan cut outs and let you know how much fabric to send.

 Scraps are not appropriate for sample card production.
 This is not the time to save money by using scraps.
 Our swatch cutting is very efficient but will not handle scrapes.

 • If your fabric is prone to wrinkle, do not fold.
 Wrinkles will show in the final product.
 Simply put the fabric on a roll to avoid wrinkles.
 It is not necessary to put each piece on a separate roll.
 Carefully identify each style and color and place each piece sequentially on a single roll for shipping.